datasette/datasette-enrichments/docs/usage.md

 Enrichments can take between several seconds and several minutes to run, depending on the number of rows and the complexity of the enrichment.

+(usage-jobs)=
+## Managing enrichment jobs

+Each enrichment run triggers a **job** that is managed by Datasette.

+Jobs are tracked in the `_enrichment_jobs` table in the same database as the table that is being enriched.

+You can view all of the jobs that are running or have run against a particular database using the database action menu's Enrichment jobs item.
+The table action menu has a similar item for viewing jobs that have run against that table.

+Each job gets its own page.
+This page shows how many rows have been processed and if there have been any errors.

+The job page also includes buttons for pausing, resuming and cancelling an enrichment job.

+When the Datasette server restarts any running jobs will be automatically continued from where they left off.